 When to Use Porter’s Five Forces

-Competitor analysis using Porter’s Five Forces can also provide insights to help you shape your strategy to the competitive landscape of your industry.
+Competitor analysis using Porter’s Five Forces can also provide insights to help you shape your strategy for the competitive landscape of your industry.
 For instance, if the threat of substitutes is high, you may seek to mitigate that competitive force with a strategy focused on building brand affinity among your customers.

 3. Strategic Group Analysis

 Strategic Group Analysis is a competitive analysis framework that lets you analyze organizations in clusters based on the similarity of strategy.
-By identifying the cluster your firm falls into for any given strategic dimension, you can get a sense of the impact of the different strategic approaches.
+By identifying the set your firm falls into for any given strategic dimension, you can get a sense of the impact of the different strategic approaches.
 You can also see those you are most closely competing with.

 When to Use Strategic Group Analysis

 This framework is handy when you have a hypothesis about the effect of a business dimension.
 For example, you can create strategic groups according to digital marketing tactics and analyze the performance of the groups to explore potential causality.